MouhaDiouf/slider-react/README.md

 ## Description

-This is a simple app that uses the React useState hook to get data from an API and display jobs and tasks for each job.
+This is a simple app that uses the React useState hook to get data from an API and display a slider with reviewers.

 ## Developed by